UofT-CSC490-F2025/TweetVerify/README.md

 ### Terraform Workflow

 The infrastructure is managed entirely through Terraform.
-See [Configuration](#%EF%B8%8F-configuration) section for customizing deployment parameters.
+See [Configuration](#configuration) section for customizing deployment parameters.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

----

-**Course**: CSC490 - Engineering Capstone
-**Institution**: University of Toronto
-**Year**: 2025